-If your child is of compulsory school age and is in receipt of free school meals or the family is in receipt of the maximum level of working tax credit, free travel assistance will be provided if you meet the eligibility criteria as noted in section 'who is eligible for free travel assistance.'
+If your child is of compulsory school age and is in receipt of free school meals, free travel assistance will be provided if you meet the eligibility criteria as noted in section 'who is eligible for free travel assistance.'

-If your child has been deemed eligible for assistance on medical needs grounds, but is not attending their nearest qualifying school, is of compulsory school age and is in receipt of free school meals or the family is in receipt of the maximum level of working tax credit, a contributory hardship charge will be applied for the travel assistance offered.
+If your child has been deemed eligible for assistance on medical needs grounds, but is not attending their nearest qualifying school, is of compulsory school age and is in receipt of free school meals a contributory hardship charge will be applied for the travel assistance offered.